Before you begin

 Standardized test scores

-One photo of your student’s completed scores from a state-approved standardized achievement test — required in Pennsylvania for 3rd, 5th, and 8th grade only.
+One photo of your student’s completed scores from a state-approved standardized achievement test.
+This is only needed in Pennsylvania for 3rd, 5th, and 8th grade.

 If your student isn’t in one of these grades, skip this picture entirely.
 If they are, upload a photo or scan of the completed score report from any state-approved testing source.